LavaMoat/lavamoat.github.io/src/content/docs/guides/hardening-dev.md

 ```

 :::note[approvedGitRepositories]
-yarn 4.14+ will avoid installing git dependencies in new projects by default, but for your existing projects, declaring this is the way to go.
-So why not do it everywhere.
+Yarn 4.14+ will avoid installing git dependencies in new projects by default.
+For your existing projects, declaring empty `approvedGitRepositories` is necessary.
+Do it everywhere as a convention to avoid surprises.
 :::

 :::tip[allow-scripts Yarn integration]
 Use a Yarn plugin to always run `@lavamoat/allow-scripts`.
 This avoids the need to run `yarn allow-scripts run` every time you `yarn install`.
 Conveniently, we have such a plugin: [yarn-plugin-allow-scripts](https://github.com/LavaMoat/LavaMoat/tree/main/packages/yarn-plugin-allow-scripts)
 :::